dktlee/dktlee.github.io/_posts/2019-12-28-all-nba-predictions.md

 The model correctly predicted every All-NBA player for the 2018-19 season, except for one: the model incorrectly picked Anthony Davis as an All-NBA center, which was actually awarded to Nicola Jokić.

 ## Future Work

+While the current model is performing well, there are still many other options I'd like to consider as next steps.

+First, the most obvious change would be to use more complex models than a simple logistic regression model, such as random forest.

+Second, I'd like to implement the use of other player data.
+Basketball Reference has information on players per game stats and advance stats that might have more power in prediction than players' total season stats.

+Lastly, the ultimate goal for this project is to be able to predict the number of All-NBA selections for any given player at any point in their NBA career.
+I would like to estimate the total number of All-NBA selections remaining in different player's careers.

+Thanks for reading.
+If you're interest, my entire codebase is available <a target="_blank" href="https://github.com/dktlee/dylanlee/tree/master/all-nba_predictions">here</a>.